 How the UK works with the IOC

 The UK is one of the IOC’s 150 member states and is also a member of the IOC Executive Council.
 The UK Delegation to the IOC is provided by the National Oceanography Centre (NOC) with funding received from NERC-UKRI.
-NOC's Chief Executive, Professor Ed Hill, is Head of the UK Delegation and Alan Evans, NOC's Head of Marine Policy, is the Alternate Head.
+NOC’s Chief Executive, Dr John Siddorn, is Head of the UK Delegation and Alan Evans, NOC's Head of Marine Policy, is the Alternate Head.

 The NOC team works with national stakeholders, the marine science community, policy makers and marine partners to guide the activities of the UK IOC Delegation.
 We also engage with this community to implement requests made by the IOC Circular Letters.
 Consistent messaging is ensured by working with Government departments and agencies, in particular the UK National Commission for UNESCO, the Foreign, Commonwealth and Development Office (FCDO) via the Ocean Policy Unit, the Department for Environment, Food and Rural Affairs (Defra) and the Department for Science, Innovation and Technology (DSIT).